 Multi-Year Vesting Requirements under our LTI Plan.
-Under the long-term incentive award plan approved by our Compensation Committee relating to NEO compensation, all equity-based incentive awards granted to NEOs have multi-year vesting conditions.
-Restricted stock awards (RSAs) granted to our NEOs in 2021 vest over five years.
-Performance share units (PSUs) granted to our NEOs in 2021 cliff-vest after three years, and no portion of the PSUs vest unless the relevant performance metrics are achieved, consistent with current market practice and our retention objectives.
+Under the long-term incentive award plan approved by our Compensation Committee relating to NEO compensation, all equily-based incentive awards granted to NEOs have multi-year vesting conditions.
+Restricted stock awards (RSAs) granted to our NEOs in 2022 vest over five years.
+Performance share units (PSUs) granted to our NEOs in 2022 cliff-vest after three years, and no portion of the PSUs vest unless the relevant performance metrics are achieved, consistent with current market practice and our retention objectives.

 Independent Compensation Consultant.
-Our Compensation Committee engaged an independent compensation consultant to assist with the design of the 2021 and 2022 executive compensation program.
+Our Compensation Committee engaged an independent compensation consultant to assist with the design of the 2022 and 2023 executive compensation programs.